Ruzim/Ruzim/README.md

 ### Hi there 👋

-I am working as a professor in the University of Science and Technology of China (USTC).
+I am working in the University of Science and Technology of China (USTC).

+It is a lot of fun sharing some interesting codes/files I wrote here.

 <!--
 **Ruzim/Ruzim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.